Ddystopia/rfcs/text/0000-forget-marker-trait.md

 ## Traditional combinators and patterns
 [traditional-workflows]: #traditional-workflows

 Async combinators with `join`, `race`, or `merge` semantics will continue to work as they do.
-If some future passed into them is `!Forget`, their future becomes `!Forget` too. `Arc` cannot be used with `!Forget` types, but the need for `Arc`, [which is quite a pain point](ergonomic-refcounting), will decrease, as users will be able to spawn with references directly.
+If some future passed into them is `!Forget`, their future becomes `!Forget` too. `Arc` cannot be used with `!Forget` types, but the need for `Arc`, [which is quite a pain point][ergonomic-refcounting], will decrease, as users will be able to spawn with references directly.

 [ergonomic-refcounting]: https://github.com/rust-lang/rfcs/pull/3680